ml-tooling/ml-hub/README.md

 - `GET /services/cleanup-service/expired`: When starting a named workspace, an expiration date can be assigned to it.
 This endpoint will delete all containers that are expired.
 The respective named server is deleted from the JupyterHub database and also the Docker/Kubernetes resource is deleted.

+## Customization

+- Logo: if you want to have your own logo in the corner, place it at `/usr/local/share/jupyterhub/static/images/jupyter.png` inside the hub container.

 ## Contribution

 - Pull requests are encouraged and always welcome.
 Read [`CONTRIBUTING.md`](https://github.com/ml-tooling/ml-hub/tree/master/CONTRIBUTING.md) and check out [help-wanted](https://github.com/ml-tooling/ml-hub/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A"help+wanted"+sort%3Areactions-%2B1-desc+) issues.